hirosystems/docs/docs/platform/build-contract.md

 :::tip

 Hiro offers a [collection of Clarity smart contracts](https://github.com/hirosystems/clarity-examples/tree/main/examples) in the platform available for you to quickly extend and deploy.
-Or you can write your own from scatch.
+Or you can write your own from scratch.

 :::